 Is your employer’s retirement plan expensive?

 Some employer-sponsored retirement plans are expensive.
-High administrative fees can eat in to your returns, and reduce your expected balance by tens of thousands (or more) of dollars over a long period of time.
-Most large, reputable companies offer plans that have low or no administrative fees to the employee, but if you’re not sure, check your statement, or check with your employer.
+High administrative fees can eat in to your returns and reduce your expected balance by tens of thousands of dollars (or more) over a long period of time.
+Most large, reputable companies offer plans that have low or no administrative fees to the employee.
+But if you’re not sure, check your statement or ask your employer.

-Sometimes high expenses might be justified if you’re getting a lot of advice or assistance from the plan sponsor, but typically plan sponsors are providing employees with education that isn’t employee-specific advice.
+Sometimes high expenses might be justified if you’re getting a lot of advice or assistance from the plan sponsor.
+However, plan sponsors are typically providing employees with education that isn’t employee-specific advice.

 Is your employer’s retirement plan flexible?

-There are many different ways an employer can make their plan flexible – more than is appropriate for a brief blog article.
-In my opinion, the two most important factors are what investment options your employer offers, and whether they offer a Roth contribution option.
+There are many different ways an employer can make their plan flexible (more than is appropriate for a brief blog article).
+In my opinion, the two most important factors are (1) the investment options offered and (2) whether a Roth contribution option is offered.
 A wide range of low-cost investment options makes an employer’s plan more appealing.
-The Roth option is important if you want to contribute Roth dollars instead of traditional, which brings us to the next question.
+The Roth option is important if you want to contribute Roth dollars instead of traditional dollars, which brings us to the next question.

 Are you contributing to a Roth or Traditional account?

 Within employer-sponsored plans, you might have an option to contribute Roth (post-tax) dollars as opposed to Traditional (pre-tax).
 When you contribute Roth dollars, that money is taxed today, and then when you take it out later in life and you meet the requirements, the withdrawal – along with any growth – is tax-free.
-If you expect your income taxes to be higher later in life than they are now, it usually makes sense to contribute to Roth.
-In other words, you’d rather pay taxes at a low rate today than at a higher rate later in life.
+If you expect your income taxes to be higher later in life, it usually makes sense to contribute to a Roth.
+In other words, you’d rather pay taxes at a lower rate today than at a higher rate later.

-Often times when we run financial plans for affluent clients, we do see their projected tax rates to increase later in life when Required Minimum Distributions (RMDs) begin at age 72, and when social security or pension payments kick in.
-Conventional financial planning rules of thumb usually tell older folks to contribute to Traditional instead of Roth near the end of their careers, but we’ve found that Roth makes sense for a lot of our clients.
-Whether Roth or Traditional makes more sense for you is dependent upon lots of variables.
+Often times when we run financial plans for affluent clients, we do see their projected tax rates to increase later in life when required minimum distributions (RMDs) begin at age 72 and social security or pension payments kick in.
+Conventional financial planning rules of thumb usually tell older folks to contribute to Traditional instead of Roth near the end of their careers.
+But we’ve found that Roth makes sense for a lot of our clients.
+Whether Roth or Traditional makes more sense for you depends upon lots of variables.

 Are you saving enough for retirement?

-Even if your 401(k) is expensive, doesn’t have a great menu of options, and isn’t all that flexible, it might still make sense for you to participate.
-Other options like IRAs have lower contribution limits, or you might make too much to experience any tax benefits from IRAs.
+Even if your 401(k) is expensive, doesn’t have a great menu of options, and isn’t all that flexible, it might still make sense to participate.
+Other options like IRAs have lower contribution limits.
+Or you might make too much to experience any tax benefits from IRAs.
 If you need to save more for retirement than an IRA would allow, you might need to use a 401(k) or other employer-sponsored plan just to get tax-advantaged dollars into a retirement account.

 Are you self-employed?

 For those of you who own your own business or who are independent contractors, you have lots of options available to you depending on how much you need to save for retirement, how profitable your business is, how many other people own the business, the entity type, and whether you want to provide retirement benefits for any employees you might have.
 Choosing a specific type of retirement plan is a big decision and is beyond the scope of this blog article.
-But suffice it to say there are some options you can choose from that allow you save a lot of dollars in a tax-advantaged way, and we’d love to talk to you about your options.
+Suffice it to say there are some options you can choose from that allow you to save a lot of dollars in a tax-advantaged way.
+And we’d love to talk to you about your options.